Founder and Emeritus Board Member

 Shannon Goldwater believes that our greatest accomplishments in life often come from our greatest challenges.
 Her dream of healthy children was shattered in 2002 when her triplets were born four months prematurely.
 Although they overcame numerous life-threatening infections and countless surgeries, feeding and nourishing them quickly became the biggest challenge.
-All three babies cried, gagged, vomited, and often turned blue during feeding and eventually required feeding tubes.
+All three babies cried, gagged, vomited, and often turned blue during feeding and eventually required feeding tubes to survive.
 Shannon had nowhere to turn, no information, and no support.

 Shannon and her family spent over a year of their lives living in and out of numerous hospitals across the country to find help.
 However, no particular feeding program had all the right answers, and each one contributed to the triplet’s triumphs in varying degrees.
 She quickly realized that every family’s journey is unique.
 Treating children who struggle to eat is complex and requires the efforts of multiple specialists working together.
 It was through this battle, and the love for her children, that Shannon was inspired to create an organization that would build awareness, ignite research, and increase education for the then unnamed condition.